In this article, you will find a comprehensive overview of creating automations in Boldem and a guide on working with individual controls.

-- Mailing list – a necessary element that needs to be created, whether you are gathering new recipients, or communicating with existing ones.
+- Mailing list – a necessary element that needs to be created, whether you are gathering new recipients or communicating with existing ones.
 It is wise to create and label your mailing list to match your specific scenario.
 In Boldem, you have the flexibility to split, merge, organize, or segment lists according to your preferences.

 - If you want to use automation to evaluate user behavior on your website, e.g., in an e-shop, you must first integrate it with Boldem.
 Click here to see the options for integrating Boldem with other platforms.

-Creating automations in Boldem
+Creating automation in Boldem

 - Click Create new automation.

 - Enter the Automation name and description.
 Both entries are for your reference and can be changed later on the Settings tab in the automation details.

 - Confirm your entry by clicking Create automation.